mattcollins/spaceship-mcp/README.md

 - Review AI-suggested DNS changes before confirming them
 - Keep backups of your current DNS configuration
 - Monitor your domains closely when using this server
+- Avoid using it with an AI agent that may also be accessing untrusted content

 ## Status

-I'm sharing this in case it's useful to someone else.
-Please be aware:
+I use this myself for my own projects.

-- **Limited testing**: I use this myself but it hasn't been widely tested
+- **Limited testing**: As far as I know it is not in widespread use
 - **No automated tests**: There are currently no unit tests or integration tests
 - **Use at your own risk**: Suitable for experimentation but not recommended for critical systems